Motion#

 Values#

-The flight state? block returns a Boolean indicating whether or not the drone is in the specified flight state.
+The flight state Boolean block reports whether or not the drone is in the specified flight state.

 • True — The drone is in the specified state.